 It’s obvious that text analytics are vital, but in an industry full of jargon, claims about accuracy, and a huge amount of conflicting data, how can you tell what solution attributes will be the best for your company?

 In our experience, we’ve found that the hardest step for programs to conquer is going from insights to action—and therefore, to transformation.
-This is also arguably the most important step on the path to employee and customer Experience Improvement.
+This is also arguably the most important step in the employee and customer experience framework.

 Transformation is an important step of the process not just because brands can actively improve themselves, but also because it’s what your customers expect is happening.
 Customers wouldn’t provide feedback if they didn’t expect brands to do something about it, so bear this in mind when working toward providing the best experience for them.